Large-Flowered Water Plantain

 Cultivation: This emergent-aquatic plant prefers shallow water or wet mucky soil.
 The surrounding water should be slow-moving or stagnant.
 It can withstand droughty conditions better than most emergent-aquatic plants, although the foliage may become yellowish green in response.
 Full or partial sun is required, otherwise this plant may not bloom.

 Range & Habitat: Large-Flowered Water Plantain is an uncommon plant that is found primarily in northern Illinois and scattered counties in central Illinois (see Distribution Map).
-It occurs primarily in seasonal wetlands that are prone to drying out during summer droughts, including shallow marshes, edges of shallow ponds and lakes, sloughs and temporary pools in wet meadows or prairies, and shallow slow-moving streams.
+This native plant occurs primarily in seasonal wetlands that are prone to drying out during summer droughts, including shallow marshes, edges of shallow ponds and lakes, sloughs and temporary pools in wet meadows or prairies, and shallow slow-moving streams.
 Like Alisma subcordatum (Small-Flowered Water Plantain), this species can tolerate considerable disturbance.

 Faunal Associations: The flowers are visited by flower flies, small bees (usually Halictid bees), and small beetles (such as ladybird beetles) for their nectar or pollen.
 Two aphids, Rhopalosiphum nymphaeae (Waterlily Aphid) and Rhopalosiphum nigrum, suck plant juices from Alisma spp. during the summer.
 The latter aphid has been found only in Canada so far.
 Deer occasionally chomp off the panicles of flowers and the tops of the foliage.
 Apparently, waterfowl and other kinds of birds rarely eat the seeds.